Convert a Repo to Use Releaser from Repo#

 Bump version configuration (if using Python), for example hatch

-[modern way] Add a trusted publisher to your PyPI project
+Add a trusted publisher to your PyPI project

 If needed, access token for npm.